 - e.Cash Equivalents Cash equivalents are short-term investments that are readily convertible into cash and exposed to insignificant risk of changes in value.
-Cash equivalents include time deposits which mature within three months of the date of acquisition. - f.Inventories Inventories are stated at the lower of cost, determined by the average cost method for finished products, purchased merchandise, and work in process, and by the moving-average method for raw materials and supplies, or net selling value. - g.Marketable and Investment Securities Marketable and investment securities are classified and accounted for, depending on management's intent, as available-forsale securities, which are not classified as either of the aforementioned securities, are reported at fair value, with unrealized gains and losses, net of applicable taxes, reported as a separate component of equity. - Nonmarketable available-for-sale securities are stated at cost determined by the moving-average method.
-For other-than-temporary declines in fair value, investment securities are reduced to net realizable value by a charge to income. - h.Property, Plant and Equipment Property, plant and equipment, except land, are stated at cost.
-Depreciation is computed over the estimated useful lives of the assets by the declining-balance method, while the straight-line method is applied to buildings acquired after April 1, 1998, and building improvements and structures acquired on or after April 1, 2016.
-The range of estimated useful lives is principally from 3 to 50 years for buildings and structures and from 4 to 17 years for machinery and equipment.
-The useful lives for lease assets are the terms of the respective leases.
+Cash equivalents include time deposits which mature within three months of the date of acquisition. - f.Inventories Inventories are stated at the lower of cost, determined by the average cost method for finished products, purchased merchandise, and work in process, and by the moving-average method for raw materials and supplies, or net selling value. - a.Marketable and Investment Securities Marketable and investment securities are classified and accounted for, depending on management's intent, as available-forsale securities, which are not classified as either of the aforementioned securities, are reported at fair value, with unrealized gains and losses, net of applicable taxes, reported as a separate component of equity.

+Nonmarketable available-for-sale securities are stated at cost determined by the moving-average method.
+For other-thantemporary declines in fair value, investment securities are reduced to net realizable value by a charge to income.

+h.Property, Plant and Equipment - Property, plant and equipment, except land, are stated at cost.
+Depreciation is The Company provides for the liability for directors and Audit computed over the estimated useful lives of the assets by the and Supervisory Board Members' retirement benefits at the declining-balance method, while the straight-line method is amounts that would be required to be paid if all directors and Audit and Supervisory Board Members retired at the applied to buildings acquired after April 1, 1998, and building improvements and structures acquired on or after April 1, 2016. consolidated balance sheet date.
+Amounts payable to directors The range of estimated useful lives is principally from 3 to 50 and Audit and Supervisory Board members upon retirement are years for buildings and structures and from 4 to 17 years for left to the approval of the Board of Directors. machinery and equipment.
+The useful lives for lease assets are k.R&D Costs - R&D costs are charged to income as incurred. the terms of the respective leases.

 Under the "Law of Land Revaluation," promulgated and revised on March 31, 1998 and 1999, respectively, the Company elected a one-time revaluation of its own-use land to a value based on real estate appraisal information as of May 31, 2000.
 The resulting land revaluation excess represents unrealized appreciation of land and is stated, net of income taxes, as a component of equity.
 There was no effect on the consolidated statement of income from this revaluation.
-Continuous readjustment is not permitted, unless the land value subsequently declines significantly such that the amount of the decline in value should be removed from the land revaluation excess account and related deferred tax liabilities.
+Continuous readiustment is not permitted, unless the land value subsequently declines significantly such that the amount of the decline in value should be removed from the land revaluation excess account and related deferred tax liabilities.